-- The i300’s batteries are incredibly easy to transport, weighing less than 5kg each, and measuring at only 5cm thick.
+- The i300’s batteries are incredibly easy to transport, weighing 5kgs each, and measuring at 5cm thick.

 - We designed the battery packs to be compact enough for you to take anywhere so you do not have to worry about finding charging points.
 Just charge them in your office or your home.

 Why does anyone need a scooter to go from 0-30mph in under three seconds?

 - Acceleration is as much a safety measure as braking in urban traffic on two wheels.
 The torque offered by the i300 allows the rider to safely navigate city traffic.